NYCHA shows off new state-of-the-art vacuum-powered trash system in Harlem

 Click here for updates on this story

-NEW YORK, NY (WCBS) — A new state-of-the-art trash system in NYCHA’s Polo Grounds Towers in Harlem promises to tackle energy, rodent and recycling issues.
+NEW YORK, NY (KYW) — A new state-of-the-art trash system in NYCHA’s Polo Grounds Towers in Harlem promises to tackle energy, rodent and recycling issues.

 It is the first public housing building in the country to use the pneumatic technology.